al-agena/Agena/README.md

 Its syntax resembles a highly simplified Algol 68 with structural elements inspired by Maple, Lua and SQL.

+Agena has been implemented on the ANSI C sources of Lua 5.1.

 ## Key Features

 * **Advanced Mathematics:** Fast real and complex arithmetic operations.